berarma/new-lg4ff/README.md

 - Logitech MOMO Racing
 - Logitech Speed Force Wireless Wheel for Wii

-This module is not compatible with the Logitech G920 Driving Force and Logitech G923 for XBOX and PC (046d:c26d, 046d:c26e), that already has full effects support implemented by firmware and uses the HID++ driver.
+This module is not compatible with the XBOX/PC versions of the Logitech G920 Driving Force and Logitech G923 (046d:c26d, 046d:c26e).
+Both wheels use the HID++ protocol and should be supported by the HID++ driver in the kernel but as of this writing the driver hasn't yet been patched to add support for the G923.

 Reports on success or failure using this module on untested devices are welcome.